Itheum/datametaverse-evm/README.md

 ✅ mint with < 0.1 ether --> failure\
 ✅ mint when sold out --> failure\
 ✅ mint without claim --> failure\
+✅ mint when claim is revoked --> failure\
 ✅ mint where claimSigner is wrong --> failure\
 ✅ mint where receiver is wrong --> failure\
 ✅ mint when claim is not yet valid --> failure\